JuliaLang/julia/doc/src/manual/variables.md

     camel case instead of underscores.
   * Names of `function`s and `macro`s are in lower case, without underscores.
   * Functions that write to their arguments have names that end in `!`.
-These are sometimes called "mutating" or "in-place" functions because they are intended to produce changes in their arguments after the function is called, not just return a value.
+These are sometimes called "mutating" or "in-place" functions because they are intended to produce changes to their arguments after the function is called, not just return a value.

 For more information about stylistic conventions, see the [Style Guide](@ref).